Make an Appointment: intake@peoplepsych.com | 312-252-5252

 Who will know I am in therapy?

-The therapist-patient relationship is strictly confidential and is defined by professional ethics and privacy laws.
-We do not reveal any information – even that you are a client – without specific written permission from you.
-Unless you instruct your therapist or the office otherwise, we will never tell anyone that you are in therapy or a client of ours; you are in complete control.
+The therapist-client relationship is strictly confidential and protected by professional ethics and privacy laws.
+We do not disclose any information about you—even the fact that you are a client—without your explicit written consent.
+Unless you specifically instruct your therapist or our office otherwise, we will never share that you are in therapy or a client of ours.
+Your privacy is entirely within your control.